Reproducing topological properties with quasi-Majorana states: Model

 see App.~\ref{app:Weidenmuller_limits} for a derivation.
 So, Eq.~\eqref{eq:main_total_approx_for_G} gives the subgap conductance through an NS interface expressed in three energy parameters $\Gamma_{1}, \Gamma_2$ and $E_\text{M}$.

-\co{This Lorentzian conductance peaks are observable depending on the ratio of the couplings and the temperature.} Equation~\eqref{eq:main_total_approx_for_G} is a sum of two (semi-)Lorentzian functions, both with a peak height of $2e^2/h$.
+\co{ These Lorentzian conductance peaks are observable depending on the ratio of the couplings and the temperature.}

+Equation~\eqref{eq:main_total_approx_for_G} is a sum of two (semi-)Lorentzian functions, both with a peak height of $2e^2/h$.
 In the limit $\Gamma_1 \gg \Gamma_2, E_\text{M}$, the first Lorentzian, with a peak width of $\sim \Gamma_1$, is much broader than the second Lorentzian of peak width $\sim \Gamma_2$.
 The second, narrower Lorentzian is positive for $\Gamma_2 > 2E_\text{M}^2/\Gamma_1$ and negative for $\Gamma_2 < 2E_\text{M}^2/\Gamma_1$, and hence respectively increases the conductance around $E=0$ to $4e^2/h$ or decreases it to 0, depending on the coupling strength of the second low-energy state.
 This result explains the numerical findings of Ref.~\onlinecite{Liu2017}.
+When $\Gamma_2 \ll E_\text{M}^2/\Gamma_1$, the curve shape is similar to the single-mode result of Ref.~\onlinecite{Ioselevich2013}.
 Temperature broadens the Lorentzian peaks, therefore the second peak is experimentally only observable when $k_\text{B}T \lesssim \Gamma_2$.
 Therefore, in the limit $\Gamma_1 \gg \Gamma_2, E_\text{M}$, zero-bias conductance is quantized to $2e^2/h$ provided $k_\text{B}T > \Gamma_2$.
 Upon increasing $\Gamma_2$, or decreasing temperature, an additional, narrower zero-bias peak is observable, either positive and increasing the overall conductance to $4e^2/h$ or negative and decreasing it to zero, depending on the sizes of $\Gamma_1, \Gamma_2$ and $E_\text{M}$.
 When both $\Gamma_{1, 2} \lesssim k_\text{B}T$, both zero-bias conductance peaks are not observable, resulting in a zero subgap conductance.